The New Director

 Effective board decision making does not happen without good policies and processes.
 Well-informed and high-quality decision making is a critical requirement for a board to be effective.
 Flawed decisions can be made with the best of intentions, with competent...

 Stellaris Certificate in Governance Needing to upskill?
-Evening classes starting 18th September 2018 Learn essential skills and the fundamental responsibilities of a Director or Trustee Select one or take a series of modules below to enhance your career The...
+Evening classes starting soon.
+Learn essential skills and the fundamental responsibilities of a Director or Trustee.
+Select one or take a series of modules below to enhance your career.
+The Meaning of...

 This is every business or Trust’s worst nightmare.
 You sense something is not quite right with the accounts, or with the stock.
 You don’t have as much money as you thought you should have.
 There is nothing you can put your finger on, just a feeling of unease.
 Who is...